 A welding specification demands that welds are tested to that specification.
 The welder may produce a sample that mirrors the position closely.
 You are expected to produce a weld following written instructions.
 An approved CSWIP examiner will then perform a welding examination on your weld, encompassing the following:

-- Visual Or Surface Inspection
+- Visual or Surface Inspection

 - Destructive Bend Test